How To Get A Matte Finish On Resin

 3. Creating a Vintage or Antique Appearance

 Matte finishes can contribute to a vintage or antique appearance.
-This is particularly desirable for certain artistic or crafting projects where a weathered or aged look is desired.
+This is particularly desirable for certain artistic or crafting projects where a weathered or aged look is wanted.
+Say for instance, you are working on a vintage style bookmark, you can add the matte coating and then distress the edges with a distress oxide.
+I love this look!

 4. Enhancing Texture and Depth